Important

 See the keyword arguments in Apex DistributedFusedAdam and NeMo MegatronDistributedFusedAdam for a full list of distributed optimizer options.

-Implement Data Parallelism
+Implement Data Parallelism#

-DDP in NeMo either uses PyTorch
+DDP in NeMo Framework uses either PyTorch

 DistributedDataParallel